 The former Athletic Academic Advising office is now the Cadet-Athlete Development office.
 For information on the mission and programs of the Cadet-Athlete Development staff, please call J.B.
-Weber at 464-7722 or Sarah Keller at 464-7379.
+Weber at 464-7722 or Jamie Beasley at 540-464-7379.

 The VMI Cadet-Athlete Development Office’s mission is to foster the character, intellectual and academic development of Virginia Military Institute NCAA cadet-athletes beginning with their transitional experience and culminating with their graduation from the Institute through programming which seeks to engender the values of self-advocacy, independent learning and ownership of their educational opportunities.